About Superstition Mountain Museum and Apacheland in Apache Junction, Arizona

 The oddest building on the site, in my opinion, is the Elvis Chapel.
 Wooden pews inside this small old-west style chapel face a fake flower-covered bower under which stands a life size Elvis statue.
 Old movie posters line the walls like windows, outlined with curtains.
 The chapel was once part of Apacheland Movie Ranch, a western town movie setting that opened in the Superstition Mountains in 1960.

 Movies and television shows were filmed at Apacheland, including Arizona Raiders, Have Gun Will Travel, Death Valley Days, and The Rifleman.
 Elvis Presley filmed Charro here.
 After his death, the chapel was renamed the Elvis Chapel.
 In 2004, Apacheland burned.
 Only two buildings survived – the chapel and the barn.
 Both were moved to Superstition Mountain Museum.
 The chapel has been brought up to code and can be booked for real-life weddings.
-It has hosted 70 weddings to date.

 Special events occur at the museum throughout the year.
 We visited the museum on January 20, 2013 during Heritage Days, which included demonstrations of native American culture, Wild West reenactments, and food and craft vendors.
 Future events include a celebration of desert gardening, poetry readings, and a juried art show.